scttfrdmn/lens/.github/GITHUB_ISSUES_SUMMARY.md

 **Description:**
 ```
-As the AWS IDE project maintainer, I need to recruit 100+ academic researchers to beta test the tool, because real-world usage will reveal issues and missing features.
+As the Lens project maintainer, I need to recruit 100+ academic researchers to beta test the tool, because real-world usage will reveal issues and missing features.

 **Current Pain Point:**
 Tool is developed in relative isolation.
 Need real feedback from diverse research domains and institutions.